tbrowder/AlgorithmsIT/FUNCTIONS.md

     10      if q == m                                    // is all of P matched?
     11          print "Pattern occurs with shift" i - m 12          q = pi[q]                                // look for the next match

-Line 12 is in error and should read: `q = 0` (a bug report has been filed with the publisher).

 The Raku signature: